 Output Formats

-Baklava supports three output formats.
+Baklava supports four output formats.
 You can use one or more simultaneously — each is an independent SBT dependency that produces its own output in target/baklava/.

 How It Works